Skip to content

 Note

-Resource Specification (Minimum Configuration) Specification (Recommended Configuration) Quantity Notes
+Resource Specification (Minimum) Specification (Recommended) Quantity Remarks

-CCE Node Pool 4C8G (Single System Disk 80GB) 8C16G (Single System Disk 120GB) 4 Deploy Huawei Cloud CCE Managed Cluster
+CCE Node Pool 4C8G (single system disk 80GB) 8C16G (single system disk 120GB) 4 Deploy Huawei Cloud CCE managed cluster

 NAT Gateway Small NAT Gateway Small NAT Gateway 1 Used for CCE cluster outbound traffic